-The Model 1892 is designed to shoot modern factory cartridges only.
-The caliber of your new Model 1892 is inscribed on the top of the barrel, just in front of the receiver.
+The Model 1894 is designed to shoot modern factory cartridges only.
+The caliber of your new Model 1894 is inscribed on the left side of the barrel, just in front of the rear sight.
 Make sure you use only the exact ammunition/caliber as listed on the barrel.